Frijolero (song)

 "Frijolero" is a song from Molotov's 2003 record Dance and Dense Denso.
 Its lyrics comprise an exchange where characters trade racially loaded barbs at the Mexico–US border.
 "Frijolero" is a facetious calque of "beaner", an insulting American English term for a Mexican; the American character is described as "pinche gringo puñetero" (roughly, "fucking gringo wanker").

 The group won a Latin Grammy for the colorful rotoscoped video in the field of Best Short Form Music Video.
+The music video was animated by the American studio Film Roman, directed by Paul Beck and Jason Archer and produced by Kathee Schneider and John Hyde.
+The video was created using software created by Texas-based computer artist Bob Sabiston.

 The song is featured in the soundtrack of Omar Rodriguez-Lopez's movie Los Chidos, released in 2012.